kpsalida/Extreme_Weather_Conditions_and_Alerting/README.md

 ├── dashboard <- Power BI dashboards for visualizing weather patterns
 ├── presentation <- Final project presentation and conclusions

+├── README.md <- The top-level README for navigating this project
+├── notebooks <- Scripts for extracting, transforming, and loading data
+│ ├── AirflowContainers <- Scripts for initiating Airflow in Containers
+│ ├── AirflowDAGs <- Scripts for creating DAGs for orchestrating ETL processes and alerting system
+├── dashboard <- Power BI dashboards for visualizing weather patterns
+├── presentation <- Final project presentation and conclusions

 ## 📊 **Data**
 ___